March 25, 2005 Mount Peyton Crash: (26 Photos)

 Featured in Sledworthy Magazine

-25. French and Bill were riding their Yamaha RX1's, Todd his Skidoo REV 500ss and Sooley his '98 Skidoo Mach 1-700 Triple.
+25. French and Bill were riding their 2005 Yamaha RX-1's, Todd his 2005 Skidoo REV 500ss and Sooley his 1997 Skidoo Mach1 700cc triple.

-19. A quite satisfied Sooley arrived from the outhouse to find the crew saddled up and ready to go.
+19. A quite satisfied Sooley emerged from the outhouse to find the crew saddled up and ready to go.
 He motioned for them to go on as he'd catch up after donning his helmet, backpack, gloves, etc.

-16. The Mach1 was a one up machine and with no backrest or luggage rack impeding his escape he scurried his way back off the machine, tumbled, then slid on his belly close behind racing head first towards the cliff's edge.
-I don't know what goes through your mind as you face certain death, and I don't think even Sooley knows to this day.
-It was by the grace of a higher power that there was a large rock at the edge of the cliff right in his slide path.
-Sooley's brand new helmet impacted the rock which immediately arrested his decent while allowing a clear and unobstructed view of his sled's destruction below.
-As the Mach1 free fell and clinked off boulders at the bottom of the mountain, Sooley thought "I'm defiantly not riding that home."
-The sled spun and danced its way over the last 200 foot drop to its final doom, scattering parts all across the landscape.
+16. The Mach1 was a one up machine which had neither a backrest or luggage rack to impede an escape.
+Sooley scurried his way backwards off the machine, tumbled, then slid on his belly head first close behind the sled headed right for the rapidly approaching cliff's edge.
+I don't know what goes through your mind as you face certain death, and I don't think even Sooley remembers to this day.
+It was by the grace of a higher power that there was a large rock on the edge of the cliff right in his slide path.
+Sooley's brand new helmet impacted the rock which immediately arrested his decent.

-14. French was called and the rescue team came back up the hill to see their buddy.
+14. The boys got a hold of French and the rescue team came back up the hill to see their buddy safe and sound.
 Later Todd and one of the guys made it to the base of the cliff, found Sooley's sled, and captured these pictures of the destruction.

 13.